solace-iot-team/ansible-solace/Concepts.md

 o	solace_queue maps to https://docs.solace.com/API-Developer-Online-Ref-Documentation/swagger-ui/config/index.html#/queue
 o	and so on.

+TODO:
-settings are not documented, use the corresponding SEMP V2 API description
+- settings are not documented, use the corresponding SEMP V2 API description
+- facts - how to work with them
+  - solace cloud:
+    - create service - inventory, connection params, etc.
+  - broker:
+    - connection params
+  - semp version

 ## Using the API Version in Playbooks